kumahq/kuma/docs/cmd/kumactl/HELP.md

       --admission-server-tls-key string     TLS key for the admission web hooks implemented by the Kuma Control Plane --control-plane-image string          image of the Kuma Control Plane component (default "kong-docker-kuma-docker.bintray.io/kuma-cp")
-      --control-plane-service-name string   Service name of the Kuma Control Plane (default "kuma-control-plane") --control-plane-version string        version shared by all components of the Kuma Control Plane (default "latest") --dataplane-image string              image of the Kuma Dataplane component (default "kong-docker-kuma-docker.bintray.io/kuma-dp")
+      --control-plane-service-name string   Service name of the Kuma Control Plane (default "kuma-control-plane") --control-plane-version string        version shared by all components of the Kuma Control Plane (default "0.2.2-48-ga7b73e9")
+      --dataplane-image string              image of the Kuma Dataplane component (default "kong-docker-kuma-docker.bintray.io/kuma-dp")
       --dataplane-init-image string         init image of the Kuma Dataplane component (default "docker.io/istio/proxy_init") --dataplane-init-version string       version of the init image of the Kuma Dataplane component (default "1.1.2")